-If you’re after a way to supercharge your learning and become smarter, the Feynman Technique is the best way to learn absolutely anything.
-Devised by a Nobel Prize-winning physicist, it leverages the power of teaching for better learning.
+The Feynman Technique is the best way to supercharge your learning.
+And it works no matter the subject.
+Devised by Nobel Prize-winning physicist Richard Feynman, it leverages the power of teaching for better learning.

-To avoid the pain of being bewildered by the unexpected, the Feynman Technique helps you turn information into knowledge that you can access as easily as a shirt in your closet.
+To avoid the pain of being bewildered by the unexpected, the Feynman Technique helps you turn information into knowledge that you can access as easily as reaching for a chair.

 The Feynman Technique